1020 Steps, 5 Monasteries, a Nunnery, Lotsa Mushrooms and Lotsa Meat, Part 1

 After hanging around Naxos together for a few days, Brett and Nick (Dutch guy) were also pretty keen to join the adventure so we hopped on the next boat.
 I think we arrived late afternoon, and at that time Amorgos wasn’t like other islands I visited, where touts came to meet the boats and whisk you away to cheap rooms.
 There was no one named Kostas waiting for us at the port holding a sign with “Aegean Village” or “Rooms Voula” on it.
 Actually there very few people around at all, so we just went to the first taverna, pointed to an octopus the owner probably just beat the crap out earlier that day and grilled it up for our dinner.
 After we ate, I mimed the international sign for sleep and then someone’s yiayia just showed up out of nowhere and brought us up to her roof.
 There were some mattresses with blankets and pillows and she charged us the equivalent of $1 to sleep there under the constellations that fueled so many myths.
 It was almost as great as Easter Eve on Naxos when we couldn’t find a place to stay so we all just slept under a tree on a beach.
 Magic.
 Ahhhh, the good old days.
 Now I just look up apartments on airbnb and harass my soon-to-be hosts about the speed of their wifi.

 The next morning we immediately hiked up to the dramatic whitewashed Monastery of Hozoviotissa.
 Built into the side of a mountain in the late 11th century, it is one of the oldest Orthodox monasteries in Greece.
 I was excited to visit and vividly remember the strange interaction.
 First we had to cover ourselves in dusty black frocks in order to enter or visit with one of the resident monks or priests.
-Then we were brought into a room where a man I assumed was a priest was reclining on a bed, who then summoned a very young woman I assumed was a habitless nun.
+Then we were brought into a room where a man I assumed was a priest reclined on a bed while summoning a very young woman I assumed was a habitless nun.
 She entered with a tray and served the priest and us raki and turkish delights and was silent as the priest spoke to us rapidly in Greek, and waved his arms around rather wildly given his prostrate position.
 I remember being very confused about the whole thing.
 Who was the girl and why were we doing shots and eating these perfume jelly candy things with this holy dude?
 Anyway, Brett told me he was heading to Meteora and Mount Athos to check out these amazing monasteries built into rocks that women weren’t allowed to visit, so of course that just made me want to go more.
 And on that very same trip, after parting ways with Brett and Nick, I met another guy on the boat from Rhodes who had just been to Meteora—John from Minnesota, a poet in seminary school.
 Also a good letter writer.
 I just can’t believe it took me 29 years to get here!

 Anyway, I did not mean to go on that nostalgic tangent, but I am very excited to finally be somewhere I’ve wanted to go for so long and never got around to visiting.
 So let’s fast forward to the present!
 Okay, yesterday, after circumnavigating the train station a few times, I finally got to the hotel and Dita, the very sweet owner of the Monastiri Guesthouse, gave us the most wonderful “map” of the area.
 I love it and I’m keeping it forever.
 At first glance, it made me think I might be able to visit at least one or two of the 6 monasteries before dinner!